-Students for whom English is not their first language have special options for meeting the Writing and Literature Core.
+$\dagger$ Students for whom English is not their first language have special options for meeting this requirement.

-Majors and Minors in the Morrissey College of Arts and Sciences for Students in the Lynch School of Education and Human Development
+Majors and Minors for Students in the Lynch School of Education and Human Development

-All students in LSEHD pursuing an Elementary Education major leading to state endorsement for certification are required to declare a second major, either interdisciplinary (American Heritages, Mathematics/Computer Science, Perspectives on Spanish America), Transformative Educational Studies, Applied Psychology and Human Development, or in one subject discipline in the Morrissey College.
+All students in LSEHD pursuing an Elementary Education major leading to state endorsement for certification are not required to declare a second major or minors; however, many students declare a second major in a Lynch School interdisciplinary major such as: American Heritages, Mathematics/ Computer Science, Perspectives on Spanish America, or a major in Transformative Educational Studies, Applied Psychology and Human Development, or in one subject discipline in the Morrissey College.
 For those declaring a Secondary Education major, students must choose a specific second major through MCAS.
-Those majors include: Biology, Chemistry, English, Environmental Geosciences, foreign language (Hispanic Studies, French), History, Mathematics, and Physics.
+Those majors include: Biology, Chemistry, English, Environmental Geosciences, History, Mathematics, and Physics.
 This requirement is a result of Massachusetts regulations for certification and will cover all students who apply for teacher certification in Massachusetts.